 - Microdata refers to unit record and aggregate data that can be collected through surveys, censuses or administrative processes.
 Confidentialised survey datasets are available to researchers after the key survey results have been released, subject to certain terms and conditions.
 Read more

-- Information about current and recent health surveys, including the New Zealand Health Survey, the Alcohol and Drug Use Survey, the Nutrition Survey, the Oral Health Survey, the Mental Health Survey, the Tobacco Use Survey and others.
+- Information about past health surveys, including the Alcohol and Drug Use Survey, the Nutrition Survey, the Oral Health Survey, the Mental Health Survey, the Tobacco Use Survey and others.
 Read more